 The NBCE develops every exam based on a test plan.
 The detailed Part IV test plan includes detailed descriptions of each section of the Part IV Exam.

 What can I expect at the test site?

 The only items you will be allowed to bring into the testing area are two forms of identification, your food and beverages items, packaged in clear plastic bags, and a key to your car.
 (Remote keyless entry devices for vehicles are not permitted.)
 Please review the complete list of test site rules before you arrive to take your test.

 What time is my test?

 The next Part IV exam is scheduled each May and November.
 (See the list of Part IV dates and deadlines.)
-Approximately nine weeks before the exam, the NBCE will post a confirmation that includes your testing schedule.
+Approximately eight weeks before the exam, the NBCE will post a confirmation that includes your testing schedule.
 Look for this on your MyNBCE account under My Exam Information.

 Where can I take Part IV?